Vanilagy/webm-muxer/README.md

 This library was created to power the in-game video renderer of my browser game [Marble Blast Web](https://github.com/vanilagy/marbleblast).
-Previous efforts at in-browser WebM muxing, such as [webm-writer-js](https://github.com/thenickdude/webm-writer-js) or [webm-muxer.js](https://github.com/davedoesdev/webm-muxer.js),were either lacking in functionality or were way too heavy in terms of byte size, which prompted the creation of this library.
+Previous efforts at in-browser WebM muxing, such as [webm-writer-js](https://github.com/thenickdude/webm-writer-js) or [webm-muxer.js](https://github.com/davedoesdev/webm-muxer.js), were either lacking in functionality or were way too heavy in terms of byte size, which prompted the creation of this library.

 ## Installation
 Using NPM, simply install this package using